anurag26311/network_anomally/README.md

 Therefore, we can later use some missing value padding methods for continuous numeric variables.

-### 2.1.2 Look into data by `souce_ip`
+### 2.1.2 Look into data by `network_node_id`

 #### (1) Features with too many missing values

-Based on the above discussion, we looked at the missing values in each cell data
+Based on the above discussion, we looked at the missing values in each node data

 ![](images/NaN_count_by_cell.png)

-It is obvious that for the third and fourth cell in the above figure, they have much more missing values on certain features.
+It is obvious that for the third and fourth node in the above figure, they have much more missing values on certain features.
 To see it more clearly, we can print out only those who do not have too many NaN values (less than 30% for example).

 ![](images/after_drop.png)

 Now, we will look into the distribution of those columns whose NaN values need to be filled later.